 Visiting is still limited at NDDH and South Molton to reduce the risk of COVID-19 transmission and we ask that staff use other methods such as video calls, letter printing etc instead, where possible.
 Please speak to the patient experience team who can assist with this email@example.com

-From Monday 17 May, visiting is only allowed as follows:
+From Wednesday 25 August, visiting is only allowed as follows:·

-- Adult inpatients may have three named visitors.
-Each day only one of these named visitors may visit, for one hour between 11am and 7 pm.
+- Adult inpatients – one named person per patient for the duration of the inpatient stay.
+They may visit once a day for a maximum of one hour between 11am and 7pm.
 Appointments to visit must be booked in advance by contacting the appropriate ward at least one day prior to visiting.